razul189/beauty-bazaar/README.md

 # Beauty Bazaar 🛍️💄

 ## Overview
 **Beauty Bazaar** is a **personal beauty product management application** that allows users to organize and track their beauty and skincare products.
 Users can **add cosmetics, categorize them, manage providers**, and keep track of their collection.
-Users can also view other uses products.
+Users can also explore other users products.
 The application features **authentication (sign up, login, logout)**, and protects certain pages from unauthorized access.

 ### **Core Features**
 - **User Authentication** (Sign up, Log in, Log out)